 What are extended wear contacts?

 Extended wear contacts are, most typically, contact lenses that can be worn continuously for up to six nights and seven days.
-With the advent of silicone hydrogel lenses, which are better at letting oxygen through the lens to your eyes, there are now also continuous wear contacts that can be worn up to 30 days straight.

 The main criterion for an extended wear contact lens is oxygen permeability.
 While you sleep, the only way for your cornea to get the oxygen it needs to stay healthy is from the blood vessels in your eyelids.